KelvCodes/WeatherGenie/README.md

 📍 Location-based data for personalized forecasts.
 📅 Accurate predictions to plan your days ahead!

 With its user-friendly design and reliable climate insights, WeatherGenie makes weather tracking 🌈 effortless.
-Stay ahead of any storm 🌩️ or sunshine ☀️ with ease!
+Stay ahead of any storm 🌩️ or sunshine ☀️ with much ease!